 7. Use place cards.

 About place cards: No, it’s not just because they’re pretty.
 Use them so that people don’t have to think about where to sit.
-It shows you’ve already prepared a spot for them.
+It shows you’ve already prepared a special place at your table for them.

-They also allow you to place your guests next to people you think they’ll most enjoy talking to and keep relatives apart who don’t see eye-to-eye.
+They also allow you to place your guests next to people you think they’ll most enjoy talking to and keep guests apart who don’t see eye-to-eye.

 Usually husbands and wives aren’t seated next to each other.
 They talk to each other during every other dinner (we hope!).
 It’s time for them to have some different conversations.
 The whole table doesn’t need to talk about the same subject.
 Simultaneous conversations are fine.
 One conversation with ten or more people is hard.